MntRushmore/storybook/README.md

 ### 1. Run Database Migration

-The app requires new database tables. **Choose the migration that works for you:**
+The app requires the session_code column for story codes to work. **Choose the migration that works for you:**

 #### Option A: Simple Migration (Recommended - No Root Access Needed)
 1. Go to: https://supabase.com/dashboard/project/YOUR_PROJECT/sql